PeanutI3utter/TUDA-Rate/README.md

 ## Project Motivation<a name="motivation"></a>

-we want to collect course reviews from students who have already taken this course, sp we can make our decision whether to take it or not
+We want to collect course reviews from students who have already taken this course, sp we can make our decision whether to take it or not

 For this project, we were interested to know: